 Define the passphrase requirements that all user accounts must follow.
-See Setting Passphrase Requirements for Administrative Users, page 22-15.
+See Setting Passphrase Requirements for Administrative Users, page 22-11.

-Step 1 Choose System Administration > Users.

-Step 2 Click Add User

-Step 3 Enter a username, noting the following rules:

-- Usernames can contain lowercase letters, numbers, and the dash () character, but cannot begin with a dash. - Usernames cannot greater than 16 characters. - Usernames cannot be special names that are reserved by the system, such as "operator" or "root." - If you also use external authentication, usernames should not duplicate externally-authenticated usernames. - Step 4 Enter a full name for the user. - Step 5 Select a user type.
+- $\textbf{Step 1} \qquad \textbf{Choose System Administration} > \textbf{Users.}$ - Step 2 Click Add User - Step 3 Enter a username, noting the following rules: - Usernames can contain lowercase letters, numbers, and the dash ( ) character, but cannot begin with a dash. - Usernames cannot greater than 16 characters. - Usernames cannot be special names that are reserved by the system, such as "operator" or "root." - If you also use external authentication, usernames should not duplicate externally-authenticated usernames. - Step 4 Enter a full name for the user. - Step 5 Select a user type.

-User Type Description Administrator Allows full access to all system configuration settings.
+User Type Description

+Administrator Allows full access to all system configuration settings.
 However, the upgradecheck and upgradeinstall CLI commands can be issued only from the system defined "admin" account.

 Operator Restricts users from creating, editing, or removing user accounts.
+The operators group also restricts the use of the following CLI commands:

+• resetconfig

+• upgradecheck

+• upgradeinstall

-The operators group also restricts the use of the following CLI commands: • resetconfig • upgradecheck • upgradeinstall • systemsetup or running the System Setup Wizard Read-Only User accounts with this role: Operator • Can view configuration information. • Can make and submit changes to see how to configure a feature, but they cannot commit them. • Cannot make any other changes to the appliance, such as clearing the cache or saving files. • Cannot access the file system, FTP, or SCP.
+systemsetup or running the System Setup Wizard

+User Type Description Read-Only User accounts with this role: Operator Can view configuration information. • Can make and submit changes to see how to configure a feature, but they cannot commit them. • Cannot make any other changes to the appliance, such as clearing the cache or saving files. • Cannot access the file system, FTP, or SCP.
 Guest The guests group users can only view system status information, including reporting and tracking.

-Step 6 Enter or generate a passphrase.
+- Step 6 Enter or generate a passphrase. - Step 7 Submit and commit your changes.